debuglevel/greeting-microservice/README.md

 ### Updating dependencies

 The libraries used in this template might be out-of-date.
-To identify those dependencies, run `gradle dependencyUpdates`.
+To identify those dependencies, run `./gradlew dependencyUpdates`.
 Furthermore, you might want to update gradle-wrapper.

 # HTTP API